derekmarcotte/hfm/README.md

 #### test (string)
 The command to execute to preform a test.
-The command must give an exit code not equal to 0 to indicate failure.
+The command must give an exit code equal to 0 to indicate success.

 #### test\_arguments (string, array of strings)
 Any parameters to pass to the test command as an argument.
 An example